-This recipe for the easiest peanut butter cookies you’ll ever make involves one bowl, melted butter, no mixer, and no chilling.
-It delivers soft, intensely peanut buttery cookies every time!
+This recipe for easy peanut butter cookies involves one bowl, melted butter, no mixer, and no chill time.
+It delivers soft, intensely peanut butter flavored cookies every time!

 I have a bone to pick with most peanut butter cookie recipes.